What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Reasons Why You Can’t Sleep

-If you’re having trouble catching Zs, you might want to think about the root cause of your sleep struggles.
+If you’re having trouble catching Zs, you might want to think about the root cause of your poor sleep struggles.
 Is it a physical issue, like being uncomfortably warm or having a backache?
 Or does it stem from mental stimulation like tech before bed, anxiety, or a big life change?
-Check out these common reasons for why you’re struggling to fall asleep, and what to do when you can’t sleep.
+Check out these common reasons for why you’re struggling to fall asleep, and what to do when you can’t get restful sleep.

 Reason #1: It’s Too Hot

 While some might think that you want to be warm and cozy at night, it’s actually better to sleep in a cool room around 60 to 67 degrees Fahrenheit.
-When you sleep hot, it can cause things like night sweats that can disrupt your quality of sleep.
+When you sleep hot, it can cause things like night sweats that can disrupt your quality of REM sleep.

 Reason #2: Blue Light Is Waking You Up